udayakumar-s/ej2-angular-docs/ej2-angular/getting-started/index.md

 domainurl: ##DomainURL##
 ---

-# Index in Angular Getting started component
+# Index with Angular Getting started component

 The Base (`ej2-base`) is the common package which have common class definitions, libraries and methods for the Essential JS 2 components.